-IAS 19 distinguishes between two categories of plans, each handled differently depending on the risk incurred by the entity.
-When the entity is committed to paying a fixed amount, stated as a percentage of the beneficiary's annual salary, for example, to an external entity handling payment of the benefits based on the assets available for each plan member, it is described as a defined-contribution plan.
-Conversely, when the entity's obligation is to manage the financial assets funded through the collection of contributions from employees and to bear the cost of benefits itself or to guarantee the final amount subject to future events, it is described as a defined benefit plan.
-The same applies, if the entity entrusts management of the collection of premiums and payment of benefits to a separate entity, but retains the risk arising from management of the assets and/or from future changes in the benefits.
+IAS 19 distinguishes two categories of devices, each treated differently depending on the risk borne by the entity.
+When the entity is committed to paying a defined amount (expressed as a percentage of the beneficiary's annual salary, for example) to an external organisation, which ensures the payment of benefits according to the assets available for each the plan member, it is described to as a defined contribution plan.
+On the other hand, when the commitment consists for the entity in managing the financial assets financed by the collection of contributions from employees and to bear the cost of benefits itself or to guarantee the final amount subject to future events - it is qualified as a defined benefit plan.
+The same applies if the entity entrusts management of the collection of premiums and payment of benefits to an external organisation, but retains the risk arising from management of the assets and/or from future changes in the benefits.